-One of the key criteria set for all Neighbourhood Plans is that they reflect local views and needs, and during the development of the Plan for Motcombe, open meetings have been held with local residents in the village Memorial Hall.
+One of the key criteria set for all Neighbourhood Plans is that they reflect local views and needs wherever possible, and during the development of the Plan for Motcombe, open meetings have been held with local residents in the village Memorial Hall.
 From these meetings, the future vision for the Parish, and policies to attain this vision, described in detail within the Plan were developed and finalised; the list of preferred sites for future housing development were evolved; guidelines for future dwellings that would be appropriate for the very mixed nature of current housing were finalised.
 In addition, a detailed survey of residents was conducted in the autumn of 2017, covering all aspects of the Plan and village life.
 Further consultations were run on options and the emerging draft Plan.
-The Motcombe Neighbourhood Planteam would therefore like to thank all those residents who took part in each of these consultations, as they were vitally important in developing a Plan that reflects the views and needs of Motcombe residents.
+The Motcombe Neighbourhood Plan team would therefore like to thank all those residents who took part in each of these consultations, as they were vitally important in developing a Plan that reflects the views and needs of Motcombe residents.

-Finally, we would like to particularly thank: the Motcombe Women's Institute who have provided refreshments at our open meetings; the Villager (monthly Motcombe newsletter) team who were fundamental to ensuring that the questionnaires for the survey of residents were delivered to households throughout the Parish; our local printer Proprint 2K for providing a high quality service meeting all our extensive printing needs; the two village resident architects for their input to the design guidelines.
+Finally, we would like to particularly thank: the Motcombe Women's Institute who have provided refreshments at our open meetings; the Villager (Motcombe newsletter) team who were fundamental to ensuring that the questionnaires for the survey of residents were delivered to households throughout the Parish; the Community Shop for acting as a post-box for the survey of residents and for holding copies of the draft plans; our local printer Proprint 2K for providing a high quality service meeting all our extensive printing needs; the two village resident architects for their input to the design guidelines.

-Allistair Leask, Chairman - Motcombe Parish Council
+Dee Worlock, Chairman - Motcombe Parish Council, August 2019

-Motcombe Parish Council Neighbourhood Plan Sub Committee:

-Cllr Peter Mouncey (Chair)

-Cllr Arnold Coffer

-Cllr John Phillipson

-Cllr John Taylor

-Cllr Dee Worlock

-Jo Witherden BSc(Hons) DipTP DipUD MRTPI, Dorset Planning Consultant Limited (Consultant)
+Motcombe Parish Council Neighbourhood Plan Sub Committee: Cllr Peter Mouncey (Chair) Cllr Arnold Coffer Cllr John Phillipson Cllr John Taylor Cllr Dee Worlock Jo Witherden BSc(Hons) DipTP DipUD MRTPI, Dorset Planning Consultant Limited (Consultant)